MYusufY/ButtonStates/README.md

 # buttonstates
-An Arduino library for handling button actions and debouncing
+An Arduino library for handling button actions and debouncing.

+Instantiate a button:
+[code]ButtonSwitch button(2);[/code]